 When you do have approvals from everyone, rather than submit it for coding to your agency, you can simply hit “publish” in your CMS and the page is made available to the world.
 How is that for efficiency?

-This is a massive topic and one that goes beyond the scope of this initial blog post.
+This is a massive topic and one that goes beyond the scope of this blog post.
 To have a modular website work, you need a proper content management system.
 And by proper, we mean a system that actually allows you to manage content and not web pages.

 As we’ve outlined in previous posts, an eBook, and a webinar titled “The CMS of the Future”, we believe that CMS platforms must once again become systems to manage “content”, not exclusively “presentations”.
 The most popular systems available today, from open-source to enterprise, all focus heavily on content from the perspective of web pages.
 This isn't really the case...

 Content is changing!
 Your future content may be consumed in a vast variety of mediums.
 Systems ranging from WordPress to Sitecore are all obsessed with integrated display focused on the Web.
 You must learn to adapt to a new methodology and step into the next generation of content management.

-We know this is going to be difficult.
-At NP Group, we facilitate modular web design projects via two means.
+At NP Group, we facilitate modular web design projects via a variety of means.
 We have developed a custom plug-in for WordPress that converts the page editor into a modular web design manager.
-This enables those who absolutely must use WordPress to engage with their websites in this new way.
-But, you’ll still be using WordPress, which isn’t our preferred platform going forward.
+This enables those who prefer to use WordPress to engage with their websites in this new way.
+You’ll still be using WordPress, but you'll have a lightweight toolset to apply modular techniques to your website.